heanuea/Mnist-Digit-Reader-/README.md

 ```

 ### **_Conclusion_**
 Overall i like learning abou this subject i understand the fundametals of Machine learning (Tensorflow), i discovered that machine learning is not as complex as it may it seems with the tools and understanding of models and training them.
-With the Project i wish i had time to do a better job and have multilayer convolutional and i wanted to [TFlearn](http://tflearn.org/)
+With the Project i wish i had time to do a better job and have multilayer convolutionalin my project  and i wanted to implement [TFlearn](http://tflearn.org/)
-But i will look over that on myspare time.
+But i will look over that on myspare time,

 ### **_References_**